11 Best Mobile Websites You Should have Bookmarked

 The Slideshare Mobile site is pretty basic to use , it allow you to view slides and documents, however, you can’t upload your own content from mobile device.

 11. Google News Mobile

-For Google news mobile site, Google convert the news pages into phone-ready format which make website to load faster and compatible on a long-range of mobile devices.
-The best thing about Google news is that it can serve up news items relevant to your location and you can also easily jump to various sections such as entertainment, sports, sci/tech, business and health.
+For Google news mobile site, Google converts the news pages into a phone-ready format which make a website to load faster and compatible on a long-range of mobile devices.
+The best thing about Google news is that it can serve up news items relevant to your location and you can also easily jump to various sections such as entertainment, sports, sci/tech, business, and health.

 We have a bunch of other web services that worth a try – Twitter mobile, Flickr mobile, FaceBook mobile, Photobucket mobile, Google Docs for mobile , Mobile9 and GetJar.